hoffmangroup/segtools/doc/segtools.rst

 one for bases covered by only peaks.gff (if there are any).
-The command prints the new segmentation in BED format to stout, by default, but ``--mnemonic-file`` and ``--outfile`` can be specified to create a segmentation file with a corresponding mnemonic file that can be used in further Segtools analyses.
+The command prints the new segmentation in BED format to stout, by default, but ``--mnemonic-file`` and ``--outfile`` can be specified to create a segmentation file with a corresponding :ref:`mnemonic file` that can be used in further Segtools analyses.